-The Making Rooms utilises a range of different software packages that are in the main open source or freely available so that Fab Lab users can download, learn and use the software without having to pay what can be extremely expensive license costs.
+The Making Rooms utilises a range of different software packages that are often open source or freely available so that Fab Lab users can download, learn, and use the software without having to pay what can be extremely expensive license costs.

 Links to these software packages are provided in the pages below.
-Please note use of these packages is still under license, even if it is free so please ensure you read and agree to the licenses before using.
+Please note that the use of these packages is still under license, even if it is free, so please ensure you read and agree to the licenses before using.

-There are many more free to use 2D and 3D design software packages available, most of which can output the same standard of models, therefore it is down to personal preference as to which package you use but we can recommend the following as at least a starting point.
+There are many more free to use 2D and 3D design software packages available therefore it is down to personal preference as to which package you use but we can recommend the following as at least a starting point.

 Inkscape is a 2D vector drawing package that is relatively easy to use and is particularly strong for free-flow design.
 However, although usable it does have limitations when it comes to detailed engineering drawing.

 If downloading Inkscape be sure to download the previous release version 0.48.5, rather than the latest version 0.91 as the latest version struggles outputting 0.01mm lines to pdf which are required for laser cutting.
 Having said that our technician prefers the newer version 0.91 and uses a line width of 0.03mm in her drawings.

 Adobe Illustrator – CS2